 Persistent bad breath is often one of the first things that owners notice but is usually a sign of advanced dental disease and ultimately you may find loose or missing teeth.

-- Plaque and mildly inflamed gums – Dental plaque is formed when the bacteria in your pet’s mouth combines with their saliva this then sticks to the surface of the teeth, it is initially colourless.
-As the bacteria continue to grow the plaque hardens and forms the yellow/brown coloured substance called tartar.
+- Plaque and mildly inflamed gums – Dental plaque is formed when the bacteria in your pet’s mouth combines with their saliva.
+This then sticks to the surface of the teeth and is initially colourless.
+As the bacteria continue to grow, the plaque hardens and forms the yellow/brown coloured substance called tartar.

 - Mild periodontitis – In mild periodontitis the tartar has progressed under the gum line and has also caused up to 50% of the tooth’s attachment to the tooth socket to be lost.